lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         text: >
           Experience the vibrant and diverse cultures of the **Tibetan and

-          Lisu ethnic minorities**.
-Explore their unique customs, admire their
+          Lisu ethnic minorities** in their quaint villages and picturesque hamlets.
+Explore unique customs, admire their

           distinctive traditional architecture, feel their warm hospitality, and savor the authentic and flavorful